wakeupash/yshe9095_9103_tut7/README_Quiz8.md

 # yshe9095_9103_tut7
 ## Quiz 8
 ### Part1: Imaging Technique Inspiration
-        For the major project, we would like to choose Anwar Jalal Shemza 'Apple Tree'.
-        Our projects draw inspiration from the fusion of digital and geometric art found in film and artwork.
-        For exmaple, the digital rain in The Matrix and astral motion in Interstellar.
-        We want to add these animation effects to our project.
-        There is also the geometric art of Victor Vasarely, since the art chosen is also composed mainly of geometric shapes.
-        By integrating these elements through p5.js technology, we aimed to bring some amazing animation to this major project, completing this project through interactive geometric design.
+In our major project, we've chosen the artwork from Anwar Jalal Shemza, "Apple Tree."
+I was inspired by the fusion of digital and geometric art as depicted in films and visual art.
+For example, the  digital rain in "The Matrix" and the astral motion in "Interstellar".
+I would like to add these animation effects to our project.
+Additionally, the structured beauty in Victor Vasarely's geometric art aligns with our project's nature, which is fundamentally rooted in geometric forms.
+Through the p5.js technology, our goal is to animate the apple tree in a manner that invites interaction and adds the same geometric arts.
 ![Inspiration from The Matrix](assets/The_Matrix.jpeg)
 ![Inspiration from Interstellar](assets/Interstellar.png)
 ![Inspiration from Victor Vasarely](assets/Victor_Vasarely.png)
 ### Part2: Coding Technique Exploration
-        To animate the apple tree, we'll turn to the object-oriented programming and array functions of p5.js.
-        > blockquote
         To achieve the abstract and dynamic visual effects described in Part 1, we will make use of object-oriented programming (OOP) and array functions in p5.js.
         OOP will allow us to define classes for geometric shapes,